jacobeverist/gnome_visuals/README.md

 python test_encoders.py
 ```

+The resulting plotted images can be found in `out/`.

-Many function calls can be uncommented and executed to plot various types of visualizations.
+This test script has many function calls that can be uncommented and run to plot various types of visualizations.

 ## Python Module